appsec2008/ACNBP/README.md

 Please ensure your code is well-formatted and, if adding new features, consider if any documentation updates are needed.

+## Referencing this Project

+If you use this ACNBP Platform in your research or work, please consider citing the associated paper:

+Huang, K. ([Year of Paper]). *[Title of your arXiv Paper]*. arXiv preprint arXiv:[arXiv ID, e.g., 2401.12345].
+Retrieved from [Full URL to your arXiv paper, e.g., https://arxiv.org/abs/2401.12345]

+*(Please replace the bracketed placeholders with your specific paper details.)*

+You can also refer to this software implementation:

+Huang, K. (2024). *Agent Capability Negotiation and Binding Protocol (ACNBP) Platform* [Software].
+Retrieved from [URL of this GitHub Repository, if public]

 ## License

 This project is licensed under the MIT License.